oacar/enm_package/README.md

 Additionally `Snakefile_different_thresholds` file can be used to create supplementary figures and related data for Supplementary Figures S1, S3 and S4.

+To see the code regarding Figs 6, S6, S7, S8 please switch to branch human_pombe and check Snakefile, notebooks and scripts.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.
 Though many edits were applied. #cookiecutterdatascience</small></p>